More Big Fix News

 Lynch said they’ll travel over several mountain ranges and average 120 to 150 miles a day – “which makes what I’m doing (the “Little Fix”) look like child’s play,” he said.
 “But it all ties together because it’s a ride to ‘fix’ this disease on ‘fixed’ gear bikes.”

-Lynch because of his film company Pro-Motion X-5 and the number of triathlons and triathletes Lynch has shot over a period of eight years.
+The society called Lynch because of his film company Pro-Motion X-5 and the number of triathlons and triathletes Lynch has shot over a period of eight years.

 Lynch is filming the ride on a helmet camera and will have another camera with him to shoot at several fixed locations across the country.